Alhassan Yusuf: New England Revolution

 On 12 August 2024, Yusuf signed a contract with New England Revolution through the 2027 season, with a club option for the 2028 season.
 His transfer fee was officially undisclosed, but reportedly between $2–3 million.
 The Revolution were able to add Yusuf via MLS' “season-ending injury replacement mechanism;" given the club's loss of Tomás Chancalay, who was sidelined in June with a torn ACL.
-Yusuf made his MLS debut on 14 September against Orlando City SC, coming on as a substitute for Ian Harkes in the 72nd minute.
+Yusuf made his MLS debut on 14 September against Orlando City, coming on as a substitute for Ian Harkes in the 72nd minute.
 He made his first start for the Revolution the following week on 21 September against Charlotte FC, playing 75 minutes.
 On 28 September, Yusuf played his first full match for the Revolution, and recorded his first assist for the club, setting up Brandon Bye's 86th-minute game-winning goal in a 1–0 victory over Nashville SC.
+On 19 August 2026, Yusuf scored a hat-trick in the Revolution's 3–0 win over D.C.
+United.